jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ### LinkedIn

-LinkedIn is a powerful tool to find like-minded technical people that perhaps are industry players.
-With Linkedin, they have removed a barrier for you to get close with tech experts all across the world.
+LinkedIn is a powerful tool to find like-minded, technical people that perhaps are industry players.
+With LinkedIn, they have removed a barrier for you to get close with tech experts all across the world.

-All you need to do now is ask or provide value for them beforehand first.
+All you need to do now is ask or provide value for them beforehand.

 ### Speak or Attend A Local Meetup

-I haven't actually spoken at a local meetup, but it is in my bucket list as of now.
+I haven’t spoken at a local meetup, but it is in my bucket list as of now.
 A local meetup is a convenient way for you to network with other developers in the community.

 Unlike conferences where developers all over the world may attend, local meetups often have developers from your regional outreach only.
-The cool thing is that everyone usually just wanna relax and have a nice chat about a topic that they are passionate about, which is technology!
+The cool thing is that everyone usually just want to relax and have a nice chat about a topic that they are passionate about, which is technology!

 By speaking, you will get to go out of your comfort zone and share the knowledge that you know.

 Sharing is caring!

 For example, check out [KualaLumpur JS](https://www.facebook.com/groups/kualalumpurjs/) which hosts monthly Javascript sharing sessions!